punicawaikiki/EDF-Blinky-Test/README.md

 ## Installation

-The binary file can be found under the folder Debug in the repository.
+The binary file can be found under the folder Debug in the repository or directly download it [here](https://gitlab.fa-wi.de/punicawaikiki/edf-blinky-test/-/raw/master/Debug/edf-blinky-test.bin).
 Download this file and copy it to the STM32F769I-Disc0 board.
 :warning: **This repository contains only the matching driver and properties for the STM32F769I-Disc0 board.** Please only use the binary file for this board.

 ## Portability